 - What online resources (if any) do you use to learn about physical activity?
 E.g. websites, podcasts, social media, magazines, etc.

 - How did you first learn about these online resources?

 These three questions will provide helpful clues when it comes to developing and marketing your offering.
 The first question will ensure that you are designing a program that will actually address the issue your potential clients are facing.
 The second question will give you a good idea of where they are going to find support and the third question will help you figure out the best mode of advertising once your first cohort of friends and family members have gone through your course.

-By the end of this process you’ll have a detailed plan and way forward in finding and building your ideal client base!
+By the end of this planning process, you’ll have a detailed plan and way forward in finding and building your ideal client base!
 We understand this process might not be your favorite part of building your professional practice but trust us, the hard work you put in now will pay off in the future.
 Each of these building blocks will be key to growing a sustainable and effective business.

 We also know that this process can take time which is exactly why we started OfferingTree!
 Our goal is to develop a simplified system for handling your online content, registration, payments, and client list so you can spend less time on tech and focus on what you’re truly passionate about.
 Join us for a live demo – and see how our system can help bring your business plan to life.